 “When correctly bread, reared, socialized, trained and handle, the Border Collie can be the most exceptionally rewarding of companions.
 This is an incredibly versatile, willing and intelligent dog, with not only a sense of humour but also a generous heart,” says Carol Price in Border Collie.
 “If you respect your Border Collie, its essential character, genetic legacy and daily needs, then he will respect you in return, and you will find yourself with a rewarding and intelligent canine companion beyond compare.”

-Husky cross Collie
+Physical characteristics of the Husky cross Collie

 - Height: Around 20 inches

 - Weight: 35-45lbs - with males being towards the heavier end

 - Life expectancy: 20 years (much longer than average!)

 You can expect your Husky cross Collie to be a medium sized dog, lean dog with a rich, shiny and silky coat in shades of white, black, grey or brown.
 These pups often inherit the striking eyes which the Husky is famous for - making it a very attractive pooch!